felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 in casual conversation: how one feels about their sex transition, how racism affected one's life and family, mental health issues, thoughts of suicide...
-The skills I learned from this book made me feel closer than ever to my loved ones and allow me to reinvent my social life.
+The skills I learned from this book made me feel closer than ever to my loved ones and allowed me to reinvent my social life.

 **Psycho-Cybernetics**: Separating mental image from physical appearance